Best Ashton Cigars by Strength (Mild to Full)

 • Notes of cedar, graham cracker, molasses, black pepper, cocoa and Dominican spices.

-Why It’s a Collector’s Favorite
+Why It Is a Collector’s Favorite

 Ashton Symmetry